hivdb/gag-gp41/README.md

 4. Click "OK" to align the sequence.

-Once the sequences were aligned by ClustalW, manual adjustment was applied to the alignments to correct the misplaced gaps.
-The knowledge of known gag cleavage sites was considered when we apply the adjustment.
+Once the sequences were aligned by ClustalW, manual adjustment was applied to the alignments to:

+1. Correct the misplaced gaps.
+2. Adjust alignment in known gag cleavage sites (be more conservative).
+3. Remove suspicious low quality trailing codons (e.g. stop codons).

 The Geneious working folder was saved into a file.
 You can download it from [this link](https://github.com/hivdb/gag-gp41/raw/master/internalFiles/gaggp41.geneious).